 Advanced Beneficiary Notices

 For procedures (usually colonoscopies or pain procedures) which benefit from anesthesia services but at times may be denied coverage, AzAS utilizes an Advanced Beneficiary Notice (ABN).
 The ABN gives you information to make an informed choice about anesthesia services.

 You’ll be asked to choose an option box and sign the notice to say that you read and understood it.
 You must choose one of these options:

 - Option 1: You want anesthesia for your procedure and AzAS to send the charge to your insurance.
 When your insurance accepts the charge, you may still have a balance for deductibles and coinsurance.
 If your insurance denies the charge, you’re responsible for paying the estimated cost (usually $150-$225).
 (Note: since a claim was submitted, you can appeal to your insurance as well.)

 - Option 2: You want anesthesia for your procedure, but you don’t want AzAS to bill your insurance, and will simply pay the estimated cost (usually $150 - 225).

 - Option 3: You don’t want anesthesia for your procedure.
 You may have the option to have no sedation or have lesser-trained personnel administer sedation without an anesthesia professional present.

 We accept payment by cash, check, money order, Visa, MasterCard, American Express and Discover.
-You can send payment to the address on your invoice or:
+Patients should send payment to the address on your invoice.